WCO implementation yields first-rate line efficiencies for Swire’s mammoth Huizhou plant

 WCO is all about people, and how they are led

 WCO has a significant training component, where the workforce, especially the front-line leaders and team members, gets trained and developed.
-But their behaviour did not change until their direct supervisor had changed their leadership style by applying new practices such as coaching, gemba walks and structured problem-solving.
-This went back to the very top of the organisation.
+But their behavior did not change until their direct supervisor had changed their leadership style by applying new practices such as coaching, gemba walks and structured problem-solving.
+This went backto the very top of the organization.
 A strong and clear message has been reinforced in various ways on numerous occasions that “We must learn from the best to become the best”.
-Such commitment to continuous improvement has distinguished Swire Beverages from organisations that only focus on lean tools and individual improvement projects.
+Such commitment to continuous improvement has distinguished Swire Beverages from organizations that only focus on lean tools and individual improvement projects.

 The return on investment in WCO in Swire Huizhou has been outstanding.
 The return from Line #12 alone is more than 300%, considering the training hours, training cost, fees for the continuous improvement system (TRACC), external consulting, reward and recognition, benchmarking visits and off-site training.
 That is comparing the return from Line #12 with the investment in WCO for the whole plant.
 The intangible benefits are even more significant: better employee engagement, healthy talent pipeline, agility and flexibility in supply capacity, and above all, a living continuous improvement culture.

 Swire Huizhou’s success illustrates the importance of best practice maturity and demonstrates how the growing Chinese beverage industry is embracing continuous improvement solutions while still applying local cultural principles.
 From the strategy level to the operational level, the plant overcame operational challenges to reinforce its leadership position in China’s competitive consumer beverage market.